England pupil numbers set to top eight million by 2023

 There will be an estimated 4.6 million pupils in state primary schools, 9% higher than in 2014.

 Secondary pupil numbers are expected to start rising from 2016 - from 2.7 million to 3.2 million in 2023.

 The hike in numbers had been fuelled by the birth rate broadly rising since 2002, government statisticians said.

-The data suggests there will also be a further 106,000 pupils in special schools and 14,000 in alternative education provision by 2023.'On track'
+The data suggests there will also be a further 106,000 pupils in special schools and 14,000 in alternative education provision by 2023.

 The Department for Education projections suggest there will be just over eight million youngsters in England's state schools by 2023, up almost a million from 7.1 million this year.

 It is thought that the last time pupil numbers reached these levels was in the mid-1970s.

 The new data comes amid a continuing concern about a squeeze on school places, particularly for primary-age children.

 Last year, a study by the National Audit Office (NAO) warned an estimated extra 256,000 primary and secondary school places would be needed by September 2014.

 Of these, 240,000 are required in primary schools, with more than a third (37%) needed in London alone.